Charlie Glotzbach

-Charles Lee Glotzbach (June 19, 1938 – April 23, 2021) was an ARCA and NASCAR Winston Cup Series driver.
+Charles Lee Glotzbach (June 19, 1938 – April 23, 2021) was an American ARCA and NASCAR Winston Cup Series driver.
 He holds one of the oldest race records in NASCAR.
 He has the record for fastest pace at Bristol Motor Speedway for a NASCAR race.
 He was also known as the "Chargin' Comet" and "Chargin' Charlie".

-Bristol race record
+Volunteer 500 win

-In 1971 Glotzbach won the caution-free Volunteer 500 at Bristol Motor Speedway in a record pace that still stands.
-The race was completed with an average speed of 101.074 mph (two hours, 38 minutes) at the .533-mile track.
+In 1971 Glotzbach won the caution-free Volunteer 500 at Bristol Motor Speedway in a record pace that still stood for 53 years.
+The race was completed with an average speed of 101.074 mph (two hours, 38 minutes) at the .533-mile track in a race that did not feature a single safety car period in the July heat.
 Glotzbach required relief during the middle of the race from Friday Hassler.

+The record was broken at the 2024 running of the race, which Kyle Larson won despite five safety car periods, with a time of 2:37:53 at 101.277 mph.

 NASCAR history

 Glotzbach's first NASCAR Winston Cup race was in 1960.
 While never running a full Winston Cup schedule, he ran a partial schedule every year from 1967 to 1975.
 The most he ran in a single year was in 1968, when he raced in 22 of 48 events.
 In 1969 he finished second in the Daytona 500 after being passed on the last lap by LeeRoy Yarbrough.

 In late 1969, Glotzbach received broken ribs and was shot twice after firing an employee of his trucking company.
 He returned the next season and continued to run competitively with one of the bullets still in his upper arm.
 (ABC Wide World of Sports Broadcast, 1970 Daytona 500.)

 Glotzbach set a world record of 199.466 mph in September 1969 at Talladega, driving the Chrysler Engineering No. 88 Dodge Charger Daytona.
 The car was the pole winner, but Glotzbach, along with most other drivers, sat out the race due to a tire boycott.

 His last NASCAR Winston Cup race was in 1992, a season when he competed in seven events.
-He has four wins and 12 poles in NASCAR and his last attempt was in 1994 for the inaugural Brickyard 400 when he did not qualify.
+He has four wins and twelve poles in NASCAR and his last attempt was in 1994 for the inaugural Brickyard 400 when he did not qualify.